Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design in Reasoning-Aligned Reinforcement Learning

 \subsection{Integrating Rewards into RL Algorithms}

 The reward paradigms introduced earlier can all be integrated as feedback signals within different RL training frameworks.
 These frameworks typically operate in either online or offline settings.
 Online reward optimization allows the policy model to interactively explore and receive feedback during training, while offline reward optimization relies on static datasets containing precomputed or annotated rewards.
 The choice of paradigm determines the trade-off between stability, computational efficiency, and the capacity for exploration and adaptation.
+We follow the MDP notation from Section~\ref{sec:design}: $a_t = y_t$ and $s_t = (x, y_{<t})$.
+Note that the MDP objective in Section~\ref{sec:design} uses undiscounted returns ($\gamma = 1$); the discount factor $\gamma$ appears in GAE below as a variance-reduction hyperparameter and is typically set close to 1 in practice.

 \textbf{PPO.} Proximal Policy Optimization (PPO) \citep{schulman2017proximal} is a widely used online RL algorithm that optimizes a policy using reward signals collected through environment interaction.
 It employs a clipped objective to ensure stable updates, preventing the policy from diverging too drastically from its previous version: